0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

 ### CDK

-Here the Admin needs to provide the CDK-node configuration file and a genesis file of the desired chain.
+Here, you need to provide the CDK node configuration file and the genesis file for your desired chain.

 Usage: `cdk <COMMAND>`